-Sometimes we get so wrapped up tin our own worlds we don’t consider how we’re treating both ourselves and the people around us.
+Sometimes we get so wrapped up in our own worlds we don’t consider how we’re treating both ourselves and the people around us.

 8. At the end of the day I want to feel…

-I love ending with this journal prompt because it helps to give my day purpose.
+I love ending my morning routine with this journal prompt because it helps to give your day purpose.

 If I want to feel accomplished at the end of the day I know I’m going to have to cross some items off my list.
 And if I want to feel relaxed and refreshed, I know I’m going to have to make some time for myself before the end of the day.

-It typically these 8 morning journal prompts take me about 10-15 minutes to do I’ve done it in less or just just depending on mood and available time.
+On a typical day, doing these 8 morning journal prompts take me about 10-15 minutes.
+I’ve done it in less or more just just depending on mood and available time.

 Making a habit of doing these daily writing prompts have been greatly improved my anxiety and stress, as well as help me understand myself better through self discovery.